Sylvia Lim: 2015 general election

 Less than a month before election day on 12 August 2015, Lim set up her Instagram account with the first post showing a photo of herself eating oyster omelette at Fengshan Hawker Centre.
 The accompanying caption read "The taste of Fengshan – heavenly!" and a cryptic hashtag "#ReasonsToWin".
 A media frenzy and large public reaction ensued, with rumours circulating that Lim was considering a move to contest the election in Fengshan SMC.
-Alluding to the financial problems of the WP-run Aljunied–Hougang-Punggol East Town Council, Deputy Prime Minister Teo Chee Hean joined in the fray, criticising Lim for wanting to "swallow up Fengshan" and "help the town council with the deficit".
+Alluding to the financial problems of the WP-run Aljunied–Hougang-Punggol East Town Council, Deputy Prime Minister Teo Chee Hean entered the reaction, criticising Lim for wanting to "swallow up Fengshan" and "help the town council with the deficit".
 Lim later replied that it was "unfortunate" that Teo "does not seem to have a sense of humour".

 In the 2015 Singaporean general election, Lim defended her Aljunied GRC ward against a new PAP team led by Yeo Guat Kwang.
-Campaigning on the platform "Empower Your Future", the vote numbers came down to the wire and a recount had to be conducted as the margin was less than 2%.
-At 03:10 AM SST on 12 September 2015, Lim and her team was returned to Parliament with a reduced majority of 50.96%.
+Campaigning on the platform "Empower Your Future", the vote-counting became tight and a recount had to be conducted as the margin was less than 2%.
+At 03:10 am SST on 12 September 2015, the WP team was returned to Parliament with a reduced majority of 50.96%.

-Speaking to the media just hours after the election results on the sidelines of a thank you parade, Lim questioned if "voters don't want too much opposition in Parliament".
+Speaking to the media hours after the election results on the sidelines of a thank you parade, Lim questioned if "voters don't want too much opposition in Parliament".
 She added that the fact that all 89 seats were contested by the opposition might also have resulted in some pushback, where voters were worried "sooner or later the PAP might be dislodged as a government".
 The feel-good factor of the SG50 golden jubilee celebrations, memory of the late Lee Kuan Yew who died in the same year and the unstable economic environment were also some other factors Lim cited for the results swinging in favour of the ruling party.

-Second term: 2016 – present
+Second term: 2016 – 2020

 Singapore's 13th Parliament opened on 25 January 2016 following the elections in 2015.
 In her Parliamentary speech to President Tony Tan Keng Yam's addenda, Lim called for fundamental changes to Singapore's education system and how students are assessed, as well as scaling back the government's presence in non-core government functions such as in the boards of sports groups so as to allow such organisations to "manage their own affairs".
 Lim further noted that "an exceptional nation should have a people whose DNA is being unafraid to fail".